-This new position was grounded in current League positions on Voting Rights and Citizens Right to Know, and largely concurred with a 2008 League of Women Voters of Connecticut position on universal access to high speed internet.
+This position is grounded in other League positions on Voting Rights and Citizens Right to Know, and largely concurred with a 2008 League of Women Voters of Connecticut position on universal access to high speed internet.

 Using the new position, LWVME endorsed the "Yes on 1" campaign, which provided a \$15 million bond issue to invest in high-speed internet, matched by another \$30 million in federal, private, or other funds.
-That measure was on the ballot for the July primary and special referendum election.
+That measure was on the ballot for the July 2020 primary and special referendum election.
 Leading up to the July election, LWVME joined the coalition supporting the measure and presented a webinar on Question 1 and encouraged our members to vote yes on Question 1 in election newsletters and social media.
 The measure passed.

-ELECTION METHOPS AND ADMINISTRATION
+ELECTION METHOPS AND